amelioro/ameliorate/CONTRIBUTING.md

 ## Finding an issue to work on

 Check out the [first issues filter](https://github.com/orgs/amelioro/projects/2/views/7) in the project backlog - https://github.com/amelioro/ameliorate/labels/good%20first%20issue s have a narrow scope and are expected to entail a small number of changes, and https://github.com/amelioro/ameliorate/labels/ok%20first%20issue s have a narrow scope, but are expected to be a bit tougher.
-There are also https://github.com/amelioro/ameliorate/labels/non-code issues that can be good if you want to help out for learning about the tool rather than the code behind it.
 You can check out the [backlog of all issues](https://github.com/orgs/amelioro/projects/2/views/1) if you're feeling daring, plucky, or if this isn't your first rodeo.
 This list should be prioritized, but you don't need to limit yourself to the top.

 Feel free to clarify any issues via commenting on the issue or asking in [Discord](https://discord.gg/3KhdyJkTWT).
 When you find an issue you want to work on, please comment on it to avoid duplicating work on it.